LuotoCompany/cursor-local-indexing/README.md

 # Local Code Indexing for Cursor

-A Python-based server that provides semantic code search capabilities for your local projects through Cursor IDE.
-It indexes your source code into ChromaDB using LlamaIndex for document processing and exposes a REST API for semantic search.
+An experimental Python-based server that **locally** indexes codebases using ChromaDB and provides a semantic search tool via an MCP (Model Context Protocol) server for tools like Cursor.

 ## Setup